 IMPORTANT INFORMATION FOR CAMP FAMILIES

 Outdoor Adventure Summer Day Camps prioritize the safety and well-being of all campers and staff.
-Our camp staff attend training, are certified in First Aid/CPR/AED and Bloodborne Pathogens courses.
+Our camp staff attend training, and are certified in First Aid/CPR/AED and Bloodborne Pathogens courses.
 They are eager to teach, explore, have fun, and share memorable experiences with your children at camp this summer.
 The following is information and guidelines to help ensure success for both the campers and camp staff.

 Camp Packing List

-• Morning Snack and Lunch (all day campers need to bring their lunch)
+• Morning Snack, and Lunch (all day campers need to bring their lunch)

 • Water Bottle (refillable)

 • Sunscreen/Bug Spray

 • Towel or pillow case to sit on for lunch and other sit down activities

 • A backpack or tote bag to hold personal items